joeljuca/swiss_schema/FAQ.md

 Also, I think that context modules should not contain CRUD code.
 Context modules are supposed to be the entry point for inner functionality (aka: a [Facade](https://en.wikipedia.org/wiki/Facade_pattern)).
 So, moving these CRUD functions to a shared FOSS project allows context modules to focus on what they're supposed to do.

-## Why licensing it under Apache License 2.0?
+## Why license it under Apache License 2.0?

 It's the same license used by [Elixir](https://elixir-lang.org).